alexbourgeois/Norris/README.md

 Several shortcut are availables :
-  - "F1" to hide/show the application;
+  - "Ctrl + F1" to hide/show the application;
-  - "F2" to toggle every node;
+  - "Ctrl + F2" to toggle every node;